revmed/tm-vctoolbox/tm_vctoolbox/r_dependencies/README.md

 This project uses [`renv`](https://rstudio.github.io/renv/) to manage R packages.
 Follow the steps below to install required system libraries and R packages.

+I've added `renv` to the root where I store my repos though that may not be best practice.

 ---

 ## Prerequisites